 There will be occasions when the doctor of your choice is unavailable and in those circumstances one of the other GPs will be happy to be of service.
 Our doctors have a consistent approach and similar philosophy.
 This is reinforced by regular clinical meetings and shared patient information systems.

-Our doctors prefer not to be interrupted except for emergencies during consultations and therefore the receptionists will take messages from you and your doctor will return your call at the end of each session.
-Please inform the receptionist if your call is urgent in nature so that the doctor is alerted.
+Our doctors prefer not to be interrupted except for emergencies during consultations and therefore the receptionists will take messages from you to pass on to the doctor.
+Alternatively, a return phone call with one of our practice nurses can be requested.

 When phoning patients we do not comprise patient confidentiality.
 If a message has to be left it does not mention the call is from the Lighthouse Surgery.
 We only leave our first name and contact phone number and ask that the patient returns our call.